reserve-protocol/protocol/docs/system-design.md

 The Reserve Protocol makes a few different types of trades:

 - from collateral to RSR or RToken, in order to distribute collateral yields.
-These happen often.
+These happen often in a RevenueTrader.
 - from reward tokens to RSR or RToken, in order to distribute tokens rewards from collateral.
-These also happen often.
+These also happen often in a RevenueTrader.
 - collateral to collateral, in order to change the distribution of collateral due to a basket change.
 Basket changes should be rare, happening only when governance changes the basket, or when some collateral token defaults.
+This only happens in the BackingManager.
 - RSR to collateral, in order to recollateralize the protocol from stRSR over-collateralization, after a basket change.
 These auctions should be even rarer, happening when there's a basket change and insufficient capital to achieve recollateralization without using the over-collateralization buffer.

-Each type of trade can currently happen in only one way; the protocol launches a Gnosis EasyAuction.
-The Reserve Protocol is designed to make it easy to add other trading methods, but none others are currently supported.
+These auctions also happen in the BackingManager.

+Each type of trade can happen two ways: either by a falling-price ductch auction (DutchTrade) or by a batch auction via Gnosis EasyAuction (GnosisTrade).
+More trading methods can be added in the future.

+### Gnosis EasyAuction Batch Auctions (GnosisTrade)

 A good explainer for how Gnosis auctions work can be found (on their github)[https://github.com/gnosis/ido-contracts].

+### Dutch Auctions (DutchTrade)

+The Dutch auction occurs in two phases:

+Geometric/Exponential Phase (first 40% of auction): The price starts at about 1000x the best plausible price and decays down to the best plausible price following a geometric/exponential series.
+The price decreases by the same percentage each time.
+This phase is primarily defensive, and it's not expected to receive a bid; it merely protects against manipulated prices.

+Linear Phase (last 60% of auction): During this phase, the price decreases linearly from the best plausible price to the worst plausible price.
+The worst price is further discounted based on maxTradeSlippage, which considers how far from minTradeVolume to maxTradeVolume the trade lies.
+No further discount is applied at maxTradeVolume.

+The `dutchAuctionLength` can be configured to be any value.
+The suggested default is 30 minutes for a blockchain with a 12-second blocktime.
+At this ratio of blocktime to auction length, there is a 10.87% price drop per block during the geometric/exponential period and a 0.05% drop during the linear period.
+The duration of the auction can be adjusted, which will impact the size of the price decreases per block.

+The "best plausible price" is equal to the exchange rate at the high price of the sell token and the low price of the buy token.
+The "worst-case price" is equal to the exchange rate at the low price of the sell token and the high price of the sell token, plus an additional discount ranging from 0 to `maxTradeSlippage()`.
+At minimum auction size the full `maxTradeSlippage()` is applied, while at max auction size no further discount is applied.

 ## Deployment Parameters